MiddelkoopT/skc-workshop-2024/Notes.md

   * cmd-r/ctrl-r - Run a line and move to the next
   * option-r/alt-r - Run a single line and stay on that line

+### R Configuration

+To display R Markdown files in Gitea, save the intermediate markdown file (`.md`), do the following:

+  * Go to the settings for the R Markdown file (the gear on the file toolbar) and selecting "Output Options" -> "Advanced" -> and select "Keep markdown source file".

 ### Git Configuration

 When logging in to the environment for the fist time you must configure git.
 This only needs to be done once.
 Replace the name and email with your information and note the use of double quotes.